samit-data-analysis/Power-BI-Project/README.md

 ![Data Professional Survey Breakdown Dashboard](https://github.com/samit-data-analysis/Power-BI-Project/blob/main/power_bi.jpeg)

-# The Project is Mainly Bulding to Understand The Total Data Professional Present in Worldwide
+# The Project is Mainly Building to Understand The Total Data Professional Present in Worldwide

 ## Some Of The Most Important Insights Which I Found by The Project Using Power BI Dashboard Creation.